nben7070/udio-proptgen/readme.md

 3. The script will analyze the playlist and generate an Udio prompt based on its characteristics.

-4. The generated prompt will be displayed in the console and saved to a file named `udio_prompt.txt`.
+4. The generated prompts will be displayed in the console.

 ## Customization